Academics, faith, and values draw new students

 Grove City College will welcome about 600 new students to campus this week, drawn by the College’s strong academic programs and institutional values.

-Freshmen and transfer students will begin moving into campus residence halls on Wednesday, August 21 to prepare for the start of classes on August 26.
-They will be greeted by members of the Orientation Board, a student organization dedicated to acclimating new students to Grove City College’s distinctive campus culture.
+Freshmen and transfer students began moving into campus residence halls on Wednesday, August 21 to prepare for the start of classes on August 26.
+They were greeted by members of the Orientation Board, a student organization dedicated to acclimating new students to Grove City College’s distinctive campus culture.

 The incoming Class of 2028 includes 575 students, who will be joined by 32 transfer students to bring the College’s total enrollment to 2,380, including upperclassmen and graduate students, according to preliminary data from the registrar’s office.